LLAMA: The Low-Level Abstraction For Memory Access: Abstract

 \section{Abstract}

 The performance gap between CPU and memory widens continuously.
 Choosing the best memory layout for each hardware architecture is increasingly important as more and more programs become memory bound.
-For portable codes that run across heterogeneous hardware architectures, the choice of the memory layout for data structures is therefore ideally decoupled from the rest of a program.
+For portable codes that run across heterogeneous hardware architectures, the choice of the memory layout for data structures is ideally decoupled from the rest of a program.
 This can be accomplished via a zero-runtime-overhead abstraction layer, underneath which memory layouts can be freely exchanged.

-We present the C++ library LLAMA, which provides such a data structure abstraction layer with example implementations for multidimensional arrays of nested, structured data.
+We present the low-level abstraction of memory access (LLAMA), a C++ library that provides such a data structure abstraction layer with example implementations for multidimensional arrays of nested, structured data.
 LLAMA provides fully C++ compliant methods for defining and switching custom memory layouts for user-defined data types.
+The library is extensible with third-party allocators.

-Providing two close-to-life examples, we show that the LLAMA-generated AoS (Array of Struct) and SoA (Struct of Array) layouts produce identical code with the same performance characteristics as manually written data structures.
+Providing two close-to-life examples, we show that the LLAMA-generated AoS and SoA layouts produce identical code with the same performance characteristics as manually written data structures.
+Integrations into the SPEC CPU\textsuperscript{\textregistered} lbm benchmark and the particle-in-cell simulation PIConGPU demonstrate LLAMA's abilities in real-world applications.
 LLAMA's layout-aware copy routines can significantly speed up transfer and reshuffling of data between layouts compared with naive element-wise copying.

-The library is fully extensible with third-party allocators and allows users to support their own memory layouts with custom mappings.
+LLAMA provides a novel tool for the development of high-performance C++ applications in a heterogeneous environment.